Jakns99/dms-database-migration-project/README.md

 ## 4A.
 Create the DMS Subnet Group
+- Firstly, I created a DMS subnet group, which is a collection of subnets that DMS will use when creating the replication instance

 ## 4B.
 Create DMS Replication Instance
+-
 ## 4C and 4D.
 Create the DMS Source Endpoint and Destination Endpoint (RDS)

 ## 4E and 4F.
 Migrate